O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 #### `emissions` module

-The emissions module is pivotal in ensuring fair and timely reward distribution to various network participants, which is fundamental for the network security and incentivization.
+The emissions module is pivotal in ensuring fair and timely reward distribution to various network participants, which is fundamental for network security and incentivization.
-The current focus on rewarding validators every block, with TSS signers and observers having their rewards accumulated, suggests a prioritization that might reflect the network's operational or security strategies.
+The current focus on rewarding validators every block, with TSS signers and observers accumulating rewards, suggests a prioritization that might reflect the network's operational or security strategies.

 ![](https://i.imgur.com/WzttDLB.png)